Online Writing Assistance (OWL)

 - Because of time limitations, we can look at about three pages per assignment.
 If your paper is longer, identify the pages you'd like the tutor to prioritize.

 - Ask three questions about your paper.
 For example:

 - Do I have serious grammatical errors in the paper?

 Note: Our goal is to help students become self-sufficient writers capable of editing their own work.
 As with our in-house instruction, our online instruction emphasizes teaching and is not a proofreading service.
-This is another reason Online Writing Lab instructors will review only three pages of any one paper: After we help students to recognize the error patterns in a portion of their paper, we assume that they will be able to apply this knowledge to correct the remainder of the paper themselves.
+This is another reason Online Writing Lab instructors will review only three pages of any one paper: After we help students to recognize the error patterns in a portion of their paper, we expect that they will be able to apply this knowledge to correct the remainder of the paper themselves.

-- Include your correct email address
+- Use your UCM e-mail address

 - The Writing Center needs the following information for records:

 - The class the assignment is for (include prefix and number; graduate or undergraduate credit)